kubernetes/test-infra/prow/ANNOUNCEMENTS.md

 in more recent versions so it is recommended that the most recent versions are used when updating deployments.

+ - *January 17, 2019* config loading now uses `UnmarshalStrict` to ensure that all keys are for valid fields.
+This may break deployments using invalid prow configs.
  - *November 29, 2018* `plank` will no longer default jobs with `decorate: true` to have `automountServiceAccountToken: false` in their PodSpec if unset, if the job explicitly sets `serviceAccountName`